-Notice to Industry 14: Policy on riding horses during post-arrival quarantine in Australia
+Notice to Industry 14: Policy on riding horses at the Mickleham Post-Entry Quarantine Facility

-The government’s Mickleham facility is designed to meet the basic needs of horses during quarantine and includes the stable complex for housing the animals and the opportunity for some exercise as part of a horse’s daily maintenance i.e. turn out yards, a paddock and a horse walker.
-The compound does not provide facilities to allow for training and riding of horses.
+The government’s Mickleham Post-Entry Quarantine Facility (MQF) is designed to meet the basic needs of horses during quarantine and includes the stable complex for housing the animals and the opportunity for some exercise as part of a horse’s daily maintenance i.e. turn out yards, a paddock and a horse walker.
+MQF does not provide facilities to allow for training and riding of horses.

 Horses are large and dangerous animals.
 Each year in Australia, more deaths are associated with incidents with horses (mostly falls while riding) than with any other animal, including sharks, snakes and spiders (https://www.abc.net.au/news/2017-01-17/horse-more-likely-to-kill-you-th…).
-Increasing contact between people and horses during quarantine, and particularly allowing riding of horses in quarantine, would increase the likelihood of a serious incident to staff or industry personnel within the quarantine facility
+Increasing contact between people and horses during quarantine, and particularly allowing riding of horses in quarantine, would increase the likelihood of a serious incident to staff or industry personnel within MQF.

 Insurance and Liability

-Extra people and equipment moving into and out of the quarantine facility would necessitate extra department supervision impacting staff availability for other tasks and potentially increasing costs for importers.
+Extra people and equipment moving into and out of MQF would necessitate extra department supervision, which would impact staff availability for other tasks and potentially increase costs for importers.

 The duration of post-arrival quarantine for horses is short (14 days).
-The Mickleham post arrival quarantine facility is designed for the basic needs of horses under biosecurity control and includes the provision for natural exercise (turnout yard, paddock, horse walker).
-Given the biosecurity risks associated with increased movements out of the compound, the human health risks associated with riding/training of horses, and the current insurance cover being specific for only basic horse husbandry during quarantine, the department considers that riding of horses during post-arrival quarantine is not necessary or desirable, and does not plan to facilitate the building of horse riding/training facilities.
+MQF is designed for the basic needs of horses under biosecurity control and includes the provision for natural exercise (turnout yard, paddock, horse walker).
+Given the biosecurity risks associated with increased movements out of the compound, the human health risks associated with riding/training of horses, and the current insurance cover being specific for only basic horse husbandry during quarantine, the Department of Agriculture, Water and the Environment considers that riding of horses during post-arrival quarantine is not necessary or desirable, and does not plan to facilitate the building of horse riding/training facilities.

-Approved Arrangements (AA) may be entered into with the Department of Agriculture and Water Resources which allow operators to manage biosecurity risks using their own premises, facilities, equipment and people, with occasional departmental compliance monitoring in the form of auditing.
-The Class 7.12 Approved Arrangement Conditions for Horses outlines the requirements that must be met to register an AA with the department and provides the avenue by which horses that require consistent riding/training within quarantine may be imported.
-Information on how to apply for an AA.
+Approved Arrangements (AA) may be entered into with the Department of Agriculture, Water and the Environment which allow operators to manage biosecurity risks using their own premises, facilities, equipment and people, with departmental compliance monitoring in the form of supervision of some procedures and auditing.
+The 7.12 Approved Arrangement conditions for imported horses outlines the requirements that must be met to register an AA with the department and provides the avenue by which horses that require consistent riding/training within quarantine may be imported.
+Information on how to apply for an AA site is available here.